Dhnvi25/Uart-Transmission-Protocol/README.md

 ## Overview

-This project is a **UART (Universal Asynchronous Receiver Transmitter) controller implemented entirely in Verilog-2001** and simulated using **Xilinx Vivado**.
+This project is a **UART (Universal Asynchronous Receiver Transmitter) controller implemented entirely in Verilog** and simulated using **Xilinx Vivado**.
 The design is in **parameterized baud communication with 16× oversampling**, making the receiver more robust against timing mismatches and asynchronous input sampling issues.

 The project was developed as a **frontend VLSI / RTL design exercise**, focusing not only on writing synthesizable RTL but also on **systematic debugging, timing verification, and waveform-based validation**.